intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 and a Client-to-Target context (the end-to-end data, which generally would be a TLS-encrypted connection).
-There is also a Proxy-to-Target context; in case of MASQUE this context only contains any (unprotected) packet header information that is added or modified by the proxy, e.g. potentially the IP und UDP headers or only the source IP address depending on the MASQUE setup.
+There is also a Proxy-to-Target context; in case of MASQUE this context only contains any (unprotected) packet header information that is added or modified by the proxy, e.g., the IP and UDP headers.

 ~~~ aasvg
 +-------------------------------------------------------------------+